dell/karavi-observability/ADOPTERS.md

 -->
 # Adopters

-These organizations are using _ProjectName_ in production:
+These organizations are using Karavi Observability in production:

 * [ORGANIZATION](https://url)

-If you're using _ProjectName_ and wish to be listed, please feel free to [submit a pull request](https://github.com/ProjectName/pulls)!
+If you're using Karavi Observability and wish to be listed, please feel free to [submit a pull request](https://github.com/ProjectName/pulls)!